Non-Custodial Parent?

 When Can You Deny Visitation To The Non-Custodial Parent?

-If you are a parent, who worries about protecting your children from an unfit parent, your need for quality counsel increases.
-Your attorney may advise you when can you deny visitation to the non-custodial parent and when allowing visitation may work in your favor.
+If you are a parent who worries about protecting your children from an unfit parent, your need to speak to quality counsel increases.
+Your attorney may advise you when you can deny visitation to the non-custodial parent and when allowing visitation may work in your favor.

 Conversely, if you feel your former partner unfairly denies you access to your children, you have a right to enforce your visitation.
-Gather evidence to prove you are a focal point in your child’s life as well as a stable guiding influence.
-Log examples of your attempts to see your children and the parental alienation being exhibited by the other parent.
+Gather evidence to prove you are a focal point in your child’s life and a stable guiding influence.
+Log examples of your attempts to see your children and the parental alienation exhibited by the other parent.

 Your attorney can use this to make an emergency application or regular Court Petition allowing you to see your child.